On 22nd August 2023, I presented the Keynote at the Forum for the Oceans in Cancun, Mexico.

 On 16th May 2021 I spoke in the Sustainability webinar series hosted by the Muskoka Discovery Centre.

 I spoke by Zoom in the Reef Matters Seminar Series, organized by the Australian Coral Reef Society at 11.30 am, 9th December 2020, Sydney time.
-See the seminar here:
+Click the image for the seminar: